- 1. What is Frailty?

 3. Related Issues

-Many elderly people suffer from loneliness in England.
+Many elderly people suffer from loneliness.
 This can have a serious effect on their mental and physical health and wellbeing.

 Loneliness and social isolation can have additional negative impact on someone who is already living with frailty.
 There are different ways that loneliness can be addressed, depending on the needs, wishes and interests of the person.
-Discussions should take place with them to see what local options they may be interested in to support them to feel less lonely and isolated.
+Discussions should take place with them to see what local services are available to support them to feel less lonely and isolated.

-For further information see Combating Elderly Loneliness (Age UK)
+For further information see Elderly Loneliness (Age UK)